KingSora/OverlayScrollbars/README.md

 | :--- | :--- |
 | `boolean` | `false` |

-Indicates whether the padding for the content shall be absolute.
+Indicates whether the padding for the content should be absolute.

 ### `showNativeOverlaidScrollbars`